 Her first novel, The Mysterious Affair at Styles (1920), was written as a dare from her sister.
 Though it took a few years to go to press, Christie was the clear winner of the bet.
 This was the book that introduced the iconic detective character, Hercule Poirot.
-She has remained one of the world’s best-selling author of all time, and remains an icon in the world of mystery, thriller, and crime novels.
+She has remained the world’s best-selling fiction author of all time, with billions of copies sold, and is an icon in the world of mystery, thriller, and crime novels.

 A stormy marriage & mysterious disappearance

 Agatha met Archie Christie in 1912, and their stormy two-year engagement should have been a warning sign of things to come.
 They married in 1914 and lived in London.
 Their daughter and only child, Rosalind, was born in Agatha’s childhood home in Torquay in 1919.

 Already a well-known author, Agatha went missing for eleven days starting in early December of 1926, sparking a nationwide search.
 Some time before the disappearance incident, Archie had met Nancy Neele, and the two embarked on an affair.